Dookhan and Farak Case Hotline: 888-999-2881

 Find forms, fees and guidance for proceedings in the District Court

 If you cannot pay for court fees and costs, you may be able to have the state pay for them.

-Small claims courts are designed to provide a simple, informal and inexpensive option for resolving cases where the amount at issue is $7,000 or less.
+Small claims courts provide a simple, informal and inexpensive option for resolving cases where the claim is $7,000 or less.

-An Extreme Risk Protection Order (ERPO) is an order from a judge that suspends a person’s license to possess or carry a gun.
+An Extreme Risk Protection Order (ERPO), also known as a red flag law, is an order from a judge that suspends a person’s license to possess or carry a gun.

-Find guidance and information to help you understand more about the criminal court process.
+Find guidance and information to help you understand more about the criminal court process and criminal cases.
 This information can't replace advice from an attorney.